8 Secret Signs Your Relationship is About to End

 In short, when it becomes easier to hurt your partner than to heal the hurt you’re feeling, it’s time to question the health of your relationship.

-6. Your priorities are misplaced.
+Your priorities are misplaced

 At its most basic, a relationship can be defined as two people who make each other a priority.
 When one person in that relationship starts to question the significance of the role they play in their partner’s life, there’s trouble on the horizon.
 Feeling as though you have to constantly compete with work, friends and family to capture your lover’s attention can be emotionally exhausting, and ultimately, defeats the purpose of a romantic relationship altogether.
 It’s vitally important for the health of your relationship to communicate openly—and about important matters, too—to ensure both partners feel valued.

-7. You’re not physically intimate.
+You’re not physically intimate

-No one’s expecting you to perform like a porn star for your partner every night.
+No one’s expecting you to perform like an adult film star for your partner every night.
 In fact, what I’m referring to as “physical intimacy” isn’t sex at all, but rather, what couples’ therapist and best-selling author Esther Perel calls the “physical reassurances of love.”
 These physical reassurances include touching, kissing and cuddling—displays of affection that reassure the child in all of us that we are safe and valued by our partners.
 Although we tend to place a lot of weight on orgasm-centred sexual intimacy with our lovers, it turns out it’s the little things—think casual snuggles and random, stolen kisses—that serve as stronger signifiers of a stable, meaningful relationship.

-8. You lack self-awareness.
+You lack self-awareness

-If you just read through this list of signs your relationship is about to end and matched each of the faults to your lover’s behaviour and not your own, it’s highly likely you’re lacking in self-awareness.
+If you just read through this list of signs a relationship is ending and matched each of the faults to your lover’s behaviour and not your own, it’s highly likely you’re lacking in self-awareness.
 If you’re to be at all objective about the challenges you face as a couple, this is a good time to pause and take stock of your own emotional “baggage” and the manner in which you respond to conflict with your significant other.
 Without self-awareness, you’re ultimately leaving your partner responsible for your own actions (and reactions!), which is a significant roadblock to a happy, fulfilling relationship.